 A digital image is produced by droplets of ink being released onto paper.
 Home users are more common to use these types of printers as they are cheaper than laser printers and so are the cartridges.
 As technology has advanced over the years, many manufacturers such as Brother and Epson are releasing inkjet printers to be aimed at businesses as they are much cheaper to run (depending on the printing demand).

 Using static electricity, a laser is directed onto a revolving drum unit which creates an electrical charge.
 The drum unit then rolls through the toner which holds the opposite electrical charge to the charged drum.
 The toner then gets fused and sealed onto the paper.
 The paper is then printed and output.
-Businesses with high print demands are more common to use laser printers as they are quicker, more robust and can be cheaper if you exceed a certain number of prints.
+Businesses with high print demands are more common to use laser printers as they are quicker, more robust, and can be cheaper if you exceed a certain number of prints.
+Click here https://freebook1.com/ to read in-depth articles about color printers, laptops, PCs, and other latest technologies.

 Instead of toner or ink cartridges, ink sticks (similar to wax) are used as it’s a cost effective, non-toxic, environmental friendly way of printing.
 The solid ink is heated and transferred onto paper which cools very quickly to seal a solid bond.